An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Background

 where $\tilde p(x)=\int \tilde p(\theta) p(x|\theta)\mathrm{d}\theta$.
 Hence adjustment towards the loss function $L(\phi)$ is required.
-The mainstream approaches to addressing this problem can be mainly categorized into three methods: SNPE-A \cite{papamakarios2016fast}, SNPE-B \cite{lueckmann2017flexible}, and automatic posterior transformation (APT, also known as SNPE-C) \cite{apt}.
+The mainstream approaches to address this problem can be mainly categorized into three methods: SNPE-A \cite{papamakarios2016fast}, SNPE-B \cite{lueckmann2017flexible}, and automatic posterior transformation (APT, also known as SNPE-C) \cite{apt}.
+These methods iteratively refine the parameter $\phi$ and proposal $\tilde{p}(\theta)$ over a series of iterations, commonly referred to as the `rounds' of training.
+In $r$-th round, a distinct proposal $\tilde{p}_r(\theta)$ is used, leading to different loss functions.

 The SNPE-A method, as outlined by \citet{papamakarios2016fast}, constrains the distribution $q_{F(x,\phi)}(\theta)$ to a specific structure, such as a mixture of Gaussians (MoG).
-The prior distribution $p(\theta)$ and proposal distribution $\tilde{p}(\theta)$ are restricted to be selected only from the normal distribution and Gaussian distribution.
+Where the prior distribution $p(\theta)$ and proposal distribution $\tilde{p}(\theta)$ are restricted to be selected from the uniform distribution and Gaussian distribution.
 This approach enables a closed-form solution post-training, given by